mainmatter/rust-wasm-image-processing/frontend/book/exercise_4.md

 We can then use any number of iterator functions (we call these _iterator combinators_).
 For a full list of functions check out the [`Iterator`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#provided-methods) documentation!

-Lastly, just like we had to turn our slice _into_ and iterator, we now need to turn our iterator _into_ a collection again.
+Lastly, just like we had to turn our slice _into_ an iterator, we now need to turn our iterator _into_ a collection again.
 This is done by the
 [`collect`](https://doc.rust-lang.org/std/iter/trait.Iterator.html#method.collect) method.
 It will _collect_ up all items produced by the iterator into a collection type.
 In our case a regular `Vec`.

 Now, there's one weird thing still: `|width| create_thumbnail(img, *width)` whats that??? what does `|width|` mean?
 Well, read right on!